marcojob/people_guidance/people_guidance/tools/README.md

 # ETH Slam Datasets

+## Warning
+The coordinate frames are not aligned with ours.
+Look at the [documentation](https://www.eth3d.net/slam_documentation) for the datasets before using this.

 ## Usage
 First you have to download and convert the desired dataset (specified by dataset_name in data.py).
 **Downloading is handled automatically.** Simply run from the people_guidance folder: